 - I understand that if my proposal is accepted each presenter must be a current member of the NSSSA.
 Membership is $40 per year.

 - NSSSA does not reimburse conference presenters for travel or hotel expenses.
 Presenters are responsible for providing any materials they plan to use or distribute in their presentation.

 - The submission of a proposal does not guarantee acceptance for a session at the NSSSA Annual Conference.

 - Commercial solicitation is prohibited at all presentations.
 If you are representing a commercial interest, your presentation must be educational in nature.
 If the essential purpose of a proposal is to promote books, materials, or services for sale, it will not be accepted.

-Sessions focus on developing, implementing, and sustaining systemic instruction that builds student agency in self-curating information and opinions from multiple types of media in response to contemporary issues.
+Sessions focus on developing, implementing, and sustaining systemic instruction that builds student agency in self-curating information and opinions from multiple types of media and text in response to past and contemporary issues by critically examining primary and secondary sources.
 Supervisors facilitate instructors in embracing civic literacy and developing methods for engaging students in building skills to become informed and engaged citizens.